Schools are not teaching young adults the skills they need for life.

 What is the parent's role in the program?

-Parents have the option to sign up for notifications of their teen's progress, accomplishments, and reminders via the Bloomz app.
-All reminders and challenges will be the teen's responsibility to complete, though parents may follow along and encourage as much or as little as you'd like.
+Parents have the option to sign up for notifications of their child's progress, accomplishments, and reminders via the Bloomz app.
+All reminders and challenges will be the young adult's responsibility to complete, though parents may follow along and encourage as much or as little as they'd like.

-Is my teen guaranteed to win a reward?
+Is my young adult guaranteed to win a reward?